mslipper/HandyMiner-CLI/README.md

 ### BEFORE YOU GET STARTED WITH POW-NG

 This current iteration is specific to the Next-Generation PoW work in Handshake.
 It will only be available on simnet as of writing this readme (9/27/2019) until we see the next testnet launch, at which time there will be updates.
 All the resources included in this particular distribution will be scoped to simnet network and handshake-org/hsd#pow-ng hsd fullnode.
 Using this on testnet 4 will not work for you.
+If you intent to mine to an existing fullnode you'll need a specific hsd branch, please see simnet_powng_fullnode_native_readme.md (or use the provided docker pow-ng fullnode)

 ### PREREQUISITES